 - PillPack (an online pharmacy)

 Alexa herself is jumping into healthcare after becoming HIPAA-compliant, allowing users to transmit protected health information securely through Amazon’s virtual assistant.

-We realize that Amazon is not a biotech company, but there was a time when it wasn’t a cloud company, grocery store, or Hollywood studio.
+We realize that Amazon is not a biotech company, but there was a time when it wasn’t a cloud stock, grocery store, or Hollywood studio.

 As previously mentioned, the biotech industry is extremely volatile and unpredictable.